robcarver17/pysystemtrade/docs/userguide.md

 1. New stages should inherit from [`SystemStage`](/systems/stage/SystemStage)
 2. Modified stages should inherit from the existing stage you're modifying.
 For example if you create a new way of calculating forecast weights then you should inherit from [class `ForecastCombineFixed`](/systems/forecast_combine.py), and then override the `get_forecast_weights` method; whilst keeping the other methods unchanged.
 3. New stages will need a unique name; this is stored in the object attribute `name`.
 They can then be accessed with `system.stage_name`
 4. Modified stages should use the same name as their parent, or the wiring will go haywire.
+They should however use a different description, which goes in the attribute `description` attribute.
+5. Consider using a [*switching*](#switch_persistence) stage like [class `ForecastCombine`](/systems/forecast_combine.py) (there are similar switches for forecast scaling and portfolios).
-5. Think about whether you need to protect part of the system cache for this stage output [system caching](#caching).
+6. Think about whether you need to protect part of the system cache for this stage output [system caching](#caching).
 To do this create a list in the attribute `_protected` with the item names you wish to protect.
-6. If you're inheriting from another stage be sure to add to it's list of protected items, rather than replacing it.
+7. If you're inheriting from another stage be sure to add to it's list of protected items, rather than replacing it.
-7. Use non-cached input methods to get data from other stages.
+8. Use non-cached input methods to get data from other stages.
 Be wary of accessing internal methods in other stages; try to stick to output methods only.
-8. Use cached input methods to get data from the system data object (since this is the first time it will be cached).
+9. Use cached input methods to get data from the system data object (since this is the first time it will be cached).
 Again only access public methods of the system data object.
-9. Use cached methods for internal and output methods(see [system caching](#caching) ).
+10. Use cached methods for internal and output methods(see [system caching](#caching) ).
 Cache keys for items should be the same as the method name.
+11. If you want to store attributes within a stage, then prefix them with _ and include a method to access or change them.
+Otherwise the methods() method will return attributes as well as methods.
-10. Internal methods should be public if they could be used for diagnostics, otherwise prefix them with _ to make them private.
+12. Internal methods should be public if they could be used for diagnostics, otherwise prefix them with _ to make them private.
-11. The doc string for input and output methods should clearly identify them as such.
+13. The doc string for input and output methods should clearly identify them as such.
 This is to make viewing the wiring easier.
-12. The doc string at the head of the stage should specify the input methods (and where they take their input from), and the output methods
+14. The doc string at the head of the stage should specify the input methods (and where they take their input from), and the output methods
-13. The doc string should also explain what the stage does, and the name of the stage
+15. The doc string should also explain what the stage does, and the name of the stage
-14. It can make sense to blend methods from existing stages, for example if you want to use fixed forecast weights but estimate the forecast div. multiplier dynamically you can create a copy of `ForecastCombineEstimated` which does not override the get_raw_forecast_weights method.
+16. It can make sense to blend methods from existing stages, for example if you want to use fixed forecast weights but estimate the forecast div. multiplier dynamically you can create a copy of `ForecastCombineEstimated` which does not override the get_raw_forecast_weights method.

 Here's an example of a base class, to use as a template for new classes (annotated extract):